ivanbrennan/ivanbrennan.github.io/source/_posts/2013-10-23-yield-the-weird.markdown

 comments: true
 categories: ruby yield
 ---
 I'm messing around with `yield` to get a handle on the various closures in Ruby, and I built a method that returns a rotated-mapped array.
-You could of course do this with the built-in `#rotate` and `#map` methods, but what fun would that be?
+You could of course do this with the built-in `#rotate` and `#map` methods, but what fun is that?
 ```ruby
 def rotomap(arr, n)
   arr.each_index.inject([]) do |roto, i|